Brighton & Hove Albion vs Ipswich Town

 Brighton & Hove Albion

-The youngest coach in the Premier League, thirty-one-year-old Fabian Hürzeler, remained unbeaten with Brighton after steering the Seagulls to a 1-1 draw against 10-man Arsenal just before the international break.
-Brighton were trailing at halftime after Kai Havertz [38’] put the Gunners in front with a mouth-watering goal.
-However, a Declan Rice red card turned the momentum around, and then João Pedro [58’] struck for the leveller, two minutes before the hour mark.
+The youngest coach in the Premier League, thirty-one-year-old Fabian Hürzeler, kept his unbeaten record with Brighton intact after a 1-1 draw against a 10-man Arsenal just before the international break.
+Brighton were behind at halftime after a stunning goal from Kai Havertz, but a red card for Declan Rice shifted the momentum.

 Ipswich Town

-Liam Delap's goal in the 15th minute helped newly promoted Ipswich Town secure their first point since returning to the Premier League.
-His venomous strike after a solo effort put the Tractor Boys in front, but Fulham's Adama Traoré equalized in the 32nd minute, resulting in a 1-1 draw.
+Liam Delap helped newly promoted Ipswich Town to secure their first point since returning to the Premier League, scoring the club’s only goal in a 1-1 draw against Fulham.
+His venomous strike after a solo effort put the Tractor Boys in front before a casual goal by Fulham’s Adama Traore restored parity.

-Despite avoiding defeat, the draw means Ipswich remains winless in their first three opening games for the first time since 1985.
-Saturday's clash will mark the first meeting between the two sides since Ipswich's 2-0 win in 1983.
+Despite avoiding defeat, the draw meant Ipswich remain winless in their first three games for the first time since 1985.
+Saturday’s clash will mark the first meeting between both sides since a 2-0 win for Ipswich Town in 1983.

-With two victories in four away games against the Seagulls (2W, 1D, 1L), Ipswich will aim to leave the Falmer Stadium with at least a point.
-Kieran McKenna may opt for a 4-2-3-1 formation, featuring Liam Delap in attack.
+Ipswich, having earned two victories in four games on the road against the Seagulls, will be aiming to leave Falmer Stadium with at least a point.
+Kieran McKenna might opt for a 4-2-3-1 formation with Liam Delap leading the attack.

-However, Ipswich could be without as many as four players, including Nathan Broadhead, for Saturday's clash against the Seagulls.
+However, Ipswich may face Saturday's clash shorthanded, with as many as four players, including Nathan Broadhead, potentially missing the game against the Seagulls.

 Team form